aarron-lee/gpd-win-tricks/README.md

 ## Bazzite OS

+### Recommended settings to change in game mode

+Under display settings in game mode, change the settings for the following:

+- `Use Native Color Temperature` - Enabled
+- `Enable Unified Frame Limit Management` - Disabled

+You'll need the separated FPS limiter for FPS limits

 ### Fix gyro + hhd after suspend-resume cycles

 run the [install script](./win4-gyro-suspend-fix/README.md) for to setup systemd services